Overview

 Lake-to-lake Cycling Route and Walking Trail

-The Lake Drive Improvements – Phase 1 project encompasses a significant portion of the planned “Lake-to-lake Route,” which is intended to link Lake Ontario to Lake Simcoe.
+The Lake Drive Improvements – Phase one project encompasses a significant portion of the planned “Lake-to-lake Route,” which is intended to link Lake Ontario to Lake Simcoe.

 Documents